Dmytro Firtash: Charity

-In 2008, the University of Cambridge in the UK established a Cambridge Ukrainian Studies program with his financial support,.
+In 2008, the University of Cambridge in the UK established a Cambridge Ukrainian Studies program with his financial support.
 In 2012, another charity initiative by Firtash enabled the establishment of Cambridge–Ukraine studentships, that made it possible for eligible students from Ukraine to seek a master's degree at the University of Cambridge.
 As of 2014, Firtash has been a member of the Guild of Cambridge Benefactors, which recognizes major benefactors of over £1 million to the University and Cambridge Colleges.
 After Firtash's arrest, human rights organizations criticized the university for accepting the funds.

 In 2014, Firtash financed the construction of the Ukrainian Catholic University campus in the city of Lviv.

 In 2011, Firtash made a sizable contribution to construction of the Holy Trinity Cathedral at the Holy Ascension Monastery in the village of Bancheny, Chernivtsi region.
-His support was recognized by Patriarch Kirill of Moscow who awarded Firtash with the Order of Venerable Serafim Sarowsky, 2nd Degree.
+His support was recognized by Patriarch Kirill of Moscow who awarded Firtash with the Order of Venerable Serafim of Sarov, 2nd Degree.